KirkMunro/ScsmMpcPx/README.md

 ### Installing the ScsmMpcPx module

-ScsmMpcPx is dependent on the SnippetPx module.
-You can download and install the latest versions of ScsmMpcPx and SnippetPx using any of the following methods:
+ScsmMpcPx is dependent on the LanguagePx and SnippetPx modules.
+You can download and install the latest versions of ScsmMpcPx, LanguagePx and SnippetPx using any of the following methods:

 #### PowerShellGet